 Your safety is a top priority for us at Firestone Complete Auto Care, and it’s at the heart of every recommendation we make, even if we’re not the ones who perform your service or repair.

-While you may think a recall doesn’t affect you—like if, for example, there’s a recall on the windshield wiper motor—it’s still important to care for the entire vehicle.
+While you may think a recall doesn’t affect you—like if, for example, there’s a recall on the windshield wiper motor—it’s still important to care for your entire vehicle.
 Your Altima is made up of thousands of moving, interconnected parts and you never know when a small problem could turn into a big one.

 Keeping up on maintenance but ignoring everything else isn’t how you get 200,000 or more miles out of a Nissan Altima, it’s how you prematurely take it off the road.
 Check for open safety recalls at NHTSA.gov.